Medical expert of the article

 Treatment of hepatitis E

-When viral hepatitis E is used the same set of therapeutic measures as for other acute viral hepatitis of mild and moderate severity.
-In the case of severe disease, hepatitis E treatment is performed in intensive care units (wards) using all means and methods aimed at the prevention and treatment of hepatic encephalopathy, thrombohemorrhagic syndrome, including the use of corticosteroids.
-Protease inhibitors, oxygen therapy, detoxification therapy, cryoplasm, extracorporeal methods of detoxification.
+In viral hepatitis E, the same complex of therapeutic measures is used as in other acute viral hepatitis of mild and moderate severity.
+In case of severe course of the disease, treatment of hepatitis E is carried out in intensive care units (wards) using all means and methods aimed at prevention and treatment of liver encephalopathy, thrombohemorrhagic syndrome, including the use of corticosteroids, protease inhibitors, oxygen therapy, detoxification therapy, cryoplasm, extracorporeal methods of detoxification.

-Patients are discharged from the hospital after normalization of clinical and biochemical indicators with subsequent dispensary follow-up after 1-3 months after discharge.
+Patients are discharged from the hospital after normalization of clinical and biochemical parameters, followed by dispensary observation 1-3 months after discharge.

 Drugs